 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Eggplant is a great Low-Carb vegetable, and this recipe would be suitable for any phase of the original South Beach Diet or most other kinds of low-carb eating plans.
+Eggplant is a relatively low-carb vegetable that has a lot of fiber, and this recipe would be suitable for any phase of the original South Beach Diet and most low-carb eating plans, including Keto.

 Find More Recipes Like This One:

-Use Eggplant Recipes or Oven Dinners to find more ideas like this one.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Eggplant Recipes or Oven Dinners to find more ideas like this one.Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest or on Facebook to see all the good recipes I’m sharing there.